lisitsyn/tapkee/README.md

 `./tapkee -h`

-To compile the application please use CMake.
-The workflow of compilation with CMake is usual.
+To compile the application please use [CMake](http://cmake.org/).
+The workflow of compilation Tapkee with CMake is usual.
 When using Unix-based systems you may use the following command to compile the Tapkee application:

 `mkdir build && cd build && cmake [definitions] .. && make`

 There are a few cases when you'd want to put some definitions:

-- To enable unit-tests compilation add to `-Dbuild_tests` to `[definitions]` when building.
+- To enable unit-tests compilation add to `-DBUILD_TESTS=1` to `[definitions]` when building.

 - To enable precomputation of kernel/distance matrices which can speed-up algorithms (but requires much more memory) add `-DPRECOMPUTED=1` to `[definitions]` when building.

+- To build application without parts licensed by GPLv3 use `-DGPL_FREE=1` definition.

 The compilation requires Eigen3 to be available in your path.
 The ARPACK library is also highly recommended.
 On Ubuntu Linux these packages can be installed with